Giants vs. Reds Player Props Betting Odds

-Bookmakers have listed player props for Wilmer Flores, Spencer Steer and others when the San Francisco Giants host the Cincinnati Reds at Oracle Park on Monday at 9:45 PM ET.
+The San Francisco Giants host the Cincinnati Reds at Oracle Park on Tuesday at 9:45 PM ET.
+Those looking to place a player prop wager can find odds on Wilmer Flores, Spencer Steer and others in this contest.

 Bet on this matchup or its props with BetMGM!